European shares fall as ECB starts buying bonds

 with the FTSEurofirst 300 surging over 14 percent in

-which it will buy 60 billion euros ($65 billion) a month of
+programme, under which it will buy 60 billion euros a month of

 bonds.